Surely many aquarists have heard that chlorine will leave facet water after some time.

 If you fancy the purifying tank idea, you can set up a filter media like this, to fasten the removal.

-Don’t forget to remineralize after the purification (the link leads to a thorough explanation I wrote on purified water and fish tanks).
+Don’t forget to remineralize any type of purified water before using it in an aquarium (the link leads to a thorough explanation I wrote on purified water and fish tanks).
+That’s because fish get their vital minerals from water so you need to add the good ones back to water that’s been purified.

 Set up your own DIY dechlorinator at home